Tudat/tudat/tutorials/tudatFeatures/otherLibraries/inputOutput.rst

     tudatBundle/tudatApplications/satellitePropagatorExamples/SatellitePropagatorExamples

-On the other hand, an example of saving the propagation history to a data file is described at the end of the :ref:`walkthroughsUnperturbedEarthOrbitingSatellite` walkthrough.
+On the other hand, an example of saving the propagation history to a data file is described at the end of the :ref:`walkthroughsUnperturbedEarthOrbitingSatellite` tutorial.

 .. tip:: You can also scroll to the end of :ref:`tudatFeaturesSimulatorCreation`, for an overview on how to access and save the propagation history, as well as the **dependent variables**, from a :class:`DynamicsSimulator` object.